 Why should I key in the asset's market value now even though it will still change in the future?

-The respective market values of your assets and liabilities have to be submitted to the Court before your Executor can distribute them (Schedule of Assets in the Grant of Probate application).
+HOWEVER, the respective market values of your assets and liabilities have to be submitted to the Court before your Executor can distribute them (Schedule of Assets in the Grant of Probate application).
 Providing the values now will save your Executor the trouble of hunting for it and any of the extra associated costs charged by professionals which will be drawn from your Estate.

 Image of Schedule of Assets (compiled) Form